Alfred Waterhouse: Manchester practice (1854–1865)

 In Nantwich, Churchside, Waterhouse designed the former Manchester and Liverpool District Bank (1863–66), built of red brick.
 It included the manager's house.
 Waterhouse's first completely new parish church was the Anglican St John the Divine (1863), Brooklands Road, Sale, Cheshire.
 It is Gothic, built of Hollington stone, with aisles and transepts, patterned brickwork inside, with external stonework of a single colour.
 The design of the roof is also restrained compared with Waterhouse's later designs.
 Other early chapels included three for the Congregational church, Ancoats (1861–65, demolished), Rusholme (1863, demolished) and the Besses o' th' Barn (1863) now United Reform church, all were Gothic in style.

 Waterhouse had connections with wealthy Quaker industrialists through schooling, marriage and religious affiliations, many of whom commissioned him to design and build country houses, especially near Darlington.
 Several were built for members of the Backhouse family, founders of Backhouse's Bank, a forerunner of Barclays Bank.
 In Darlington Backhouse's Bank is of 1864-67.
 For Alfred Backhouse, Waterhouse built Pilmore Hall (1863), now known as Rockliffe Hall, in Hurworth-on-Tees.
 Waterhouse designed for Joseph Pease Hutton Hall in Yorkshire (1864–71), a large house Gothic of red brick with stone dressings and a slate roof.
 The commission included the gardens; the billiard room and conservatory were added in (1871–74) and there were further alterations and new stables added in 1875.
-Hutton Hall also had a feature unique in a Waterhouse house: a Turkish bath.
+Hutton Hall also had a feature unique in a Waterhouse house: Victorian Turkish baths.
 The first of his significant public buildings outside Manchester was Darlington town clock and covered market hall (1861–64) in Gothic style, with the market built from cast iron, divided into five sections.
 The main building contractor was R. Stapp; chimneypieces were provided by Joseph Bonehill; the iron work was by F.A.
 Skidmore and J.W.
 Russell & Son and the clerk of works was S. Harrison.
 The building cost £9,851, with an extension and repairs (1865–66) costing £2,615.
 The clock tower was paid for by Joseph Pease.